rayhog/aviator-jekyll-template/_documentation/overview.md

   #### Technopedia Graph Database
   <br>
-  Technopedia graph database is a data model that consists of a collection of nodes that are joined together by relationships.
+  The Technopedia graph database is a data model that consists of a collection of nodes that are joined together by relationships.
   <br>

    * Nodes represent entities that are equivalent to a records classification that store a specific data category such as hardware or software.